 Step into the past at Andong Hahoe Folk Village

-Despite travelling around in Korea for no more than a couple days, you’ll already see just how popular folk villages are among Koreans and foreigners alike.
-It’s not exactly hard to find them scattered around, but one of the best you’ll find in anywhere Korea is the Andong Hahoe Folk Village.
+Within a couple days of travelling around South Korea, you’ll see how popular folk villages are among Koreans and foreigners alike.
+While they’re not exactly hard to spot, one of the best folk villages you’ll find in South Korea is the Andong Hahoe Folk Village.

-The traditional houses at Hahoe Folk Village originally hail from the 16th century courtesy of the prominent Ryu clan.
-The reason that Hahoe Folk Village is a touch above most other folk villages is that the the Ryu’s descendants still occupy some of the homes here.
-Most aren’t simply one step up from a film set, but authentic houses that have been gracefully restored from their original glory.
+The traditional houses at Hahoe Folk Village hail from the 16th century.
+They were built by the prominent Ryu clan.
+The reason Hahoe Folk Village is a touch above others is that Ryu descendants still occupy some of the homes here.
+The village is simply one step up from a film set.
+It’s filled with graceful authentic houses restored to their original glory.

-Besides the village’s wondrous outward appearance, the area around Hahoe Folk Village is breathtaking.
-Hwasan Mountain rises just beyond the town, punctuated by the surrounding pine forest and the Nakdong River.
+Besides the village’s wondrous appearance, the area around Hahoe Folk Village is breathtaking.
+Hwasan Mountain rises just beyond the town.
+It’s punctuated by the surrounding pine forest and the Nakdong River.

 Get a (light) buzz at Soju Museum

-Andong’s own local firewater isn’t quite what you’ll find elsewhere in Korea.
-The soju (rice vodka) from Andong probably has a little more bite than you’re used to, even if you’ve confronted the beastly drink already on your journey.
-At a pungent 45%, Andong’s soju is a battle that even a hardcore Russian wouldn’t welcome without hesitation.
+Andong’s own local firewater isn’t quite what you’ll find elsewhere in South Korea.
+The soju (rice vodka) from Andong probably has more bite than you’re used to—even if you’ve confronted the beastly drink already on your journey.
+At 45% ABV, Andong’s soju is a battle that even a vodka drinker would hesitate to welcome.

 Swoon over Bongjeongsa Temple

-Hopefully you refrained enough from the Andong soju to stumble along unhindered to Bongjeongsa Temple.
-This Korean Buddhist wooden temple complex clings to the slopes of Mount Cheondeung in a majestic setting that’s bound to impress.
+Hopefully you refrained from drinking Andong soju enough to stumble unhindered to Bongjeongsa Temple.
+This Korean Buddhist wooden temple complex clings to the slopes of Mount Cheondeung.
+Its majestic setting is bound to impress anyone.